eXtendedLearning/USMA_Unified-Screen-Monitoring-Application/README.md

 ### v0.4.1

-* **Portability & Installation Wizard** - Removed hardcoded path to `tesseract.exe`.
+* **Portability and Installation Wizard** - Removed hardcoded path to `tesseract.exe`.
 App now finds Tesseract from system PATH.
 * `RUN_monitor.bat` is now an installation wizard that automatically sets up the virtual environment.

 ### v0.4.0